316k/tap-the-black-tiles/README.md

 ## Contributing

-All contributions are welcomed :) Just fork this project and make a pull request.
+All contributions are welcome :) Just fork this project and make a pull request.

 Note that you can easily add custom modes by adding/overloading functions in the